sridurgeshv/AI-Project/README.md

 ## Project Overview
 The scope of the demo is to build an application that provides us with a simple frontend (built using HTML and Bootstrap) to upload an image, a server running on EC2 - a virtual server on AWS, Amazon Rekognition - a powerful Machine Learning service on AWS.

-The image analysis recognizes and lists the labels of an image - attribute (Ex.
+The image analysis recognizes and lists the labels of an image - attribute (**Ex**.
 Scenery, Dance, Electronics, etc) and some facial attributes (if any) of the uploaded image.

 ## Pre-requisites
 To deploy the sample application you will require an AWS account.
 If you don’t already have an AWS account, create one at https://aws.amazon.com by following the on-screen instructions.
 Your access to the AWS account must have IAM permissions to launch the services that are used in this demo.
 To use the sample application you will require a modern browser.